On the volume of the convex hull of two convex bodies: acknowledgements

 The support of the J\'anos Bolyai Research Scholarship of the Hungarian Academy of Sciences is gratefully acknowledged.
-The authors are indebted to Endre Makai, Jr. for pointing out an error in an earlier version of the proof of Theorem~\ref{thm:translate}.
+The authors are indebted to Endre Makai, Jr. for pointing out an error in an earlier version of the proof of Theorem~\ref{thm:translate}, and to an unknown referee for many helpful remarks.